USA Survival Guide

 *For more information on how to prepare and plan for natural disasters in the US click here.

-iII.
+III.
 Beaches

 There are plenty of amazing beaches all over the US.
 Be aware of the risks whenever you enter the water.